-3.1.
-The Charter School: The State Board, as an Authorizer under the Act, hereby authorizes the Great Oaks High School and Career Center to establish a charter school under the Act and this Charter.

-3.1.2.
-Name: The name of the Charter School shall be Great Oaks High School and Career Center - Des Moines.

-3.1.3.
-Opening Date: For this charter, the opening date of the Charter School shall be no later than Sept 1, 2024.
-This date shall not be changed or amended and if there are facility and or construction delays, the school will work with the Department of Education to amend the calendar.

-3.2.
-Target Location: The school's location will be located in the Northeast Quadrant (Ward 2) of Des Moines.
-This location shall not be changed or amended unless specifically approved by the State Board.

-3.3.
-Charter: This Charter is a legally binding document and consists of this signed Charter, the Application, which is incorporated herein by reference, submitted by the Applicant, and all applicable State and Federal statutes, regulations, and rules, as they may be amended from time to time.
+- 2.1.
+The Charter School: The State Board, as an Authorizer under the Act, hereby authorizes the CIVICA, Iowa Inc. to establish a charter school pursuant to the Act and this Charter Contract. - 2.2.
+Name: The name of the Charter School shall be CIVICA Des Moines Elementary. - 2.3.
+Opening Date: For the purpose of this Contract, the opening date of the Charter School shall be July 1, 2025. - 2.4.
+Target Location: The School will be established at a location to be determined.
+This location shall not be changed or amended unless specifically approved by the State Board. - 2.5.
+Charter Contract: This Charter Contract is a legally binding document and consists of this signed Contract, the Application, which is incorporated herein by reference, submitted by the Applicant, and all applicable State and Federal statutes, regulations, and rules, as they may be amended from time to time. - 2.6.

-3.4.
 Compliance with Other Laws: The School, through its Governing Board, shall comply with all applicable federal laws and regulations, including, but not limited to, such laws and regulations governing employment, environment, disabilities, civil rights, children with special needs, transportation, and student records as applicable.
-The School, through its Governing

-Board, shall also comply with all applicable health and safety laws and regulations, whether federal, state, or local.

-3.5.
-Monitoring and Oversight: The State Board and the Iowa Department of Education shall monitor the School for compliance with applicable laws, rules, and regulations.
+The School, through its Governing Board, shall also comply with all applicable health and safety laws and regulations, whether federal, state, or local. - 2.7.
+Monitoring and Oversight: The State Board shall monitor the School for compliance with applicable laws, rules, and regulations.
 Failure to comply with applicable laws and rules may result in corrective measures being taken by the State Board as provided in statute, regulation, rule, or this Charter, which may include termination of the Charter.
-To permit the State Board as the Authorizer hereunder to fulfill its oversight function under the Act and ensure that the School complies with all applicable laws, regulations, and the terms and conditions of this Charter, the School agrees to cooperate with all requests for reports, audits, formal and informal investigations, formal and informal visits and inspections of books and records of the School.
+To permit the State Board as the Authorizer hereunder to fulfill its oversight function under the Act and ensure that the School is in compliance with all applicable laws, regulations, and the terms and conditions of this Charter, the School agrees to cooperate with all requests for reports, audits, formal and informal investigations, formal and informal visits and inspections of books and records of the School.